Should you replace your own shingle roof?

 Many of us consider ourselves the “do-it-yourself” types and if there is a way to do something without having to hire someone else, we’re all over it.
-Whether you live here in the desert or you’re needing roofing work done in Texas, doing it yourself can be a lot harder than it seems.
-Naturally, when we are faced with needing our roof shingles replaced we would want to take on that task as well.
+But if you live in a hot desert climate, doing it yourself can be a lot harder than it seems.
+Naturally, when we are faced with needing our roof shingles replaced, we would want to take on that task as well.
 However, when we look at exactly what is involved, it may not make much sense after all.
 So, should you replace your own shingle roof, or let the pros handle it?
 Knowledge is power, so here are some pros and cons of that DIY roof to help you make a more informed decision.

-The Pros to Replacing Your Own Shingle Roof
+The Pros of Replacing Your Own Shingle Roof

-Naturally, when you are paying a professional roofing contractor to install a new roof you are looking at a crew of men, the equipment and their expertise at installation.
-Depending on the size of your home, your commercial business, and the materials used you could save a substantial amount of money replacing roof shingles on your own.
+Naturally, when you are paying a professional roofing contractor to install a new roof you have to consider the cost of hiring crew of workers, including the equipment and their expertise at installation.
+Depending on the size of your home, your commercial business, and the materials used, you could potentially save a substantial amount of money replacing roof shingles on your own.

 Roofing companies may have several jobs they are working on at a time, and their future schedule may be full for quite some time as well.
 If you do your own work you can start and stop at your convenience and don’t need to work around the roofing company’s schedule.